JJ/granada-off/text/geekery.md

 particular model was discontinued in 1985.
 I can assume it has been gutted for parts, since
 [processors and other parts can fetch several dozens euros in eBay](http://www.ebay.es/itm/IBM-5203-04N6698-500MHz-4-Way-RS64-III-SMP-4MB-L2-Proc-for-7026-M80-pSeries-/271294722087).
+With exactly the same height and color-coordinated, you would say it is part of the same thing, and I am not sure it was not, there is a Digital RA82 disk drive.
+This disk had all of 622Megabytes, that is, it could store 150 songs or so, much less than your current phone.
+And it costed, well, a lot.
+You can still buy it for several hundred dollars in, where else, eBay.

 These old computers, besides, had a quality that new computers do not have.
 They are big and they can be used to support other things.
+>Lots of possible decorations were lost when *big head* monitors gave
+>way to new, flat ones.
+Where did the flowerpot go?

+That
-That is way it has eventually accreted other computer and computer-like things.
-To the left hand side something that looks like, and probably is, a telephone manual switchboard.
-A
-[Datapoint 1500](https://en.wikipedia.org/wiki/Datapoint) "terminal"
-is supported by a set of Shugart disk drives, that seem to be an integral part of it but they are not, although they were sold together, only they are decorated with the
+is way it has eventually accreted other computer and computer-like things.
+To the left hand side something that looks like, and probably is, a telephone manual switchboard built by Standard Eléctrica, a Spanish subsidiary to AT&T. Beautifully encased in wood, it could be mistaken by a dormitory cabinet.
+A [Datapoint 1500](https://en.wikipedia.org/wiki/Datapoint) "terminal" is supported by a set of Shugart disk drives, that seem to be an integral part of it but they are not, although they were sold together, only they are decorated with the